 Authors who receive remuneration for manuscript preparation costs from their publishers or from journals must reimburse this fund.

-Once you have submitted your application online, please notify Emily Jacobson in the Dean of the Faculty's office.
+Once you have submitted your application online, please notify Lauren Banfield in the Provost and Dean of the Faculty's office.

 After awards are made, all applicants will receive information concerning administrative procedures.